Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

 \xhdr{Algorithmic results.} One can achieve a near-optimal competitive ratio,

 up to a regret term $\reg = O(1+ \tfrac{\OPTFD}{d B}) \sqrt{T K \log (Td)}$.
-Surprisingly, this result is achieved using an algorithm for Stochastic BwK.
-Namely, the algorithm is a version of \LagrangeBwK, with two important differences: the time resource is not included in the outcome matrices, and the $\tfrac{T}{B}$ ratio in the Lagrange function \eqref{BwK:eq:Lag-t} is replaced by a parameter $\gamma$, sampled at random from some exponential scale.
-Essentially, when $\gamma$ is sampled close to $\OPTFD/B$, the algorithm obtains a constant competitive ratio.
-A completely new analysis of \LagrangeBwK is needed, as the zero-games framework from Chapter~\ref{ch:games} is no longer applicable.
+This is achieved using a version of \LagrangeBwK algorithm, with two important differences: the time resource is not included in the outcome matrices, and the $\nicefrac{T}{B}$ ratio in the Lagrange function \eqref{BwK:eq:Lag-t} is replaced by a parameter $\gamma\in (0,\nicefrac{T}{B}]$, sampled at random from some exponential scale.
+When $\gamma$ is sampled close to $\OPTFD/B$, the algorithm obtains a constant competitive ratio. \footnote{On instances with zero resource consumption, this algorithm achieves $\tildeO(\sqrt{KT})$ regret, for any choice of parameter $\gamma$.} A completely new analysis of \LagrangeBwK is needed, as the zero-games framework from Chapter~\ref{ch:games} is no longer applicable.
+The initial analysis in \citet{AdvBwK-focs19} obtains \eqref{BwK:eq:adv} with competitive ratio $\tfrac{d+1}{2} \ln T$. \citet{Singla-colt20} refine this analysis to \eqref{BwK:eq:adv} with competitive ratio $O\rbr{ \log(d)\, \log (T)}$.
+They also prove that such competitive ratio is optimal up to constant factors.

-One can also achieve a similar competitive ratio with high probability:
+One can also achieve an $O(d\log T)$ competitive ratio with high probability:

 with a somewhat larger regret term $\reg$.
 This result uses \LagrangeBwK as a subroutine, and its analysis as a key lemma.
 The algorithm is considerably more involved: instead of guessing the parameter $\gamma$ upfront, the guess is iteratively refined over time.